mic-/neo-myth-menu/N64/NeoN64Menu/readme.txt

 is not white.
 The proper files to burn to flash to be directly playable are of the .v64 variety.

-One new feature of the menu if you have a Neo2-SD or Neo2-Pro has to do with games that won't reset to the game because their CIC type doesn't match the boot CIC type.
-If you run them from the SD card, I have code in the N64 menu flash menu that will rerun the game, allowing you to run with reset to game.
-I'm still thinking of how to do this with games in the game flash.
-I can do this on the Neo2-SD and Neo2-Pro, but not on plain flash only carts.

-Another new feature is the ability to boot Myth-aware homebrew.
+The menu has the ability to boot Myth-aware homebrew.
 This is tied to the ability to boot menus from anywhere as described above.
 What the homebrew author does is set the first eight characters of the rom header name to "N64 Myth" - the rest of the name doesn't matter.
 When those characters are found, the program is run with the hardware unlocked so that the N64 Myth hardware (particularly the SD card interface) may be used.

-Another new feature has to do with the game options.
-No longer is a number displayed - instead, you see what the option stands for.
-The only two you can change are the save type, and the CIC type.
-It is now obvious to what each option value is set.

 The latest feature is auto load/save of save ram.
-When you run a game from the SD card, and it uses save ram of any kind (except ext cart), the save state will be automatically loaded from "/.menu/n64/save/<game_name>.sav".
+When you run a game and it uses save ram of any kind (except ext cart), the save ram will be automatically loaded from "/.menu/n64/save/<game_name>.<save extension>" when you have an SD card.
 If the file doesn't exist, the save ram is cleared.
 When you restart the menu the next time, the save ram will be automatically saved to the file.
 If the directory mentioned doesn't exist on your SD card, create it or this will not work.

+The extension for the file depends on the type of save ram used.
+For SRAM, the extension is ".sra"; for EEPROM, it is ".eep"; and for FRAM, it is ".fla".
+These files are compatible with N64 emulator save ram files.

+When you don't have an SD card plugged in, or are using a cart without the SD interface, the save ram is saved in the SRAM on the GBA cart.
+In that case, when you run the game, a save slot selector screen will be shown.
+If the game already has a slot in the SRAM, the selector screen will just show which slot will be written to.
+If the game doesn't have a slot in the SRAM, you will be asked to select one.
+Press A or B to select a slot, or press Z to erase the currently high-lighted slot.

+The number of slots available depends on the type of save ram the game uses.

+4Kbit EEPROM:  8 slots
+16Kbit EEPROM: 8 slots
+32KByte SRAM:  3 slots
+128KByte FRAM: 1 slot

+You are allowed multiple slots (except for FRAM) so that if/when you write another game to the flash card, the save state will remain in case you rewrite the previous game at a later time.

 ========================================================================
                             Controls